JonDotsoy/react-form-element/README.md

 # React From Element
 Plugin react to describe HTML Form Elements.
 Invoke properties to work with this type elements.

+**Features:**
+- Apply a React Component as Form Element (Only a simulation).
+- Dispatch to events.
+- Update state by events.

 ## Examples